andnischneider/its_workflow/README.md

 This will output the final count matrix and other results (such as sequences for every Swarm OTU and taxonomic assignments) into the results/ folder.

+### 3 analysis -> R scripts to analyse ITS and RNA data

+The folder contains scripts to reproduce the figures in the publication.